 - Parent issues and child-parent conflicts

 - "Empty nests," job loss, and other life transitions

 - Anxiety and depression

 - Veteran issues - PTSD and transitioning back to civilian and home life.

 - Psychological assessment

-Counseling at the Center is provided by caring, mature graduate students from the Master's and Doctoral programs in JFK University's College of Graduate and Professional Studies.
+Counseling at the Center is provided by caring, mature graduate students from the Master's and Doctoral programs in JFK University's College of Psychology and Holistic Studies.
 Counseling trainees and interns are supervised by professionals licensed in clinical psychology, marriage and family therapy, and social work.